 This area included six light rail alternatives, each using one of two route configurations: a Through Route to Bridgeport Village via downtown Tigard and a Branched Route with a split in the Tigard Triangle, where some trains would continue south to Bridgeport Village while others would turn west to serve downtown Tigard.
 The alternatives also varied in how they would serve the Tigard Triangle and connect to downtown Tigard, and in how they would connect downtown Tigard and Bridgeport Village.
 The Through-routed alternatives studied were: Alternative C1 using the Ash and I-5 alignments, Alternative C2 using the Ash and Railroad alignments, Alternative C3 using the Clinton and I-5 alignments, and Alternative C4 using the Clinton and Railroad alignments.
-The Branch-routed alternatives both used an I-5 alignment to a Bridgeport terminus with Alternative C5 using the Ash alignment to downtown Tigard.
+The Branch-routed alternatives both used an I-5 alignment to a Bridgeport terminus with Alternative C5 using the Ash alignment to downtown Tigard and Alternative C6 using the Wall alignment to downtown Tigard.